hcomet/cydWeeWX/README.md

 ## Configuration

 Build and install the cydWeeWX firmware on you CYD as outlined in the [build instructions](./cydWeeWX/README.md).
+Also [install and configure](./WeeWX/README.md) the weewx-json extension on your WeeWX server.
 When the cydWeeWX is booted for the first time the WiFI access and the WeeWX server URL will need to be configured.
 The cydWeeWX display should look as shown:

 <p align="center">
   <img src="./images/apConfigMessage.jpg" />